SuyoungPark11/suyoungpark11.github.io/_posts/2025-02-16-Decoding-X-ray-Hand-Bones.md

 ### 5.2.
 Copyright and Code

-This project was a part of a project in boostcamp AI Tech, managed by NAVER Connect Foundation and was carried out with 6 team members.
+This project is a part of a project held at [boostcamp AI Tech](https://boostcamp.connect.or.kr/program_ai.html), managed by [NAVER Connect Foundation](https://connect.or.kr/).
 The dataset is only used for boostcamp education and not allowed to take outside, so this post includes very limited image.
-Furthermore, it is available to find more detailed code for this project in [my GitHub](https://github.com/SuyoungPark11/level2-cv-datacentric-cv-20).
+Furthermore, it is available to find more detailed code for this project in [my GitHub](https://github.com/boostcampaitech7/level2-cv-semanticsegmentation-cv-20-lv3).